 Those who are suffering from addiction have a tendency to self-isolate, those who do self isolate also tend to spend a lot of their time online on social media platforms or other digital platforms as a way to occupy themselves or distract from the pain.

 It is there, separated from the real world and submerged in the online world do people succumb to the worst aspects of social media.
 Seeing many profiles of people, friends, acquaintances, or even strangers putting their best faces on, showcasing the best parts of their lives, does one begin to feel that something is wrong with them.
 That they have failed and that their life is not nearly as good as everyone else’s.
 This is constant comparison only serves to reduce a person’s sense of self-worth and contentment in life, and subsequently, this is the trigger that causes many people to turn to substances such as drugs or alcohol to cope with that feeling.

-Addiction Treatment Atlanta GA
+Addiction Treatment in Nashville, TN & Atlanta, GA

 Substance use disorders claim money lives every year, and what they do not claim they lay waste to.
 When a member of the community becomes sick with addiction, everyone in that community suffers—whether they realize it or not.
 At Southeast Addiction, our top priority is helping those who are suffering from addiction and various addiction-related disorders.